OBOFoundry/obo_wikidata_mapping/README.md

 STATUS: ROUGH DRAFT

+A repo discussion and specification of mappings to wikidata from ontologies in OWL that follow the OBO 1.4 standard for annotation properties and the OBO Foundry standard ID specification.

-A repo for files specifying mapping between OBO-ish owl ontologies and wikidata. note.md contains some general notes on mapping taken during SWAT4LS2015 hackathon
+notes.md contains some general notes on mapping written during SWAT4LS2015 hackathon.

 There are at least a couple of options for starting points for mapping: